 These provisions relating to special purchasers should be read in conjunction with the Property Disposal Policy.
-This provides, in part, that "In the event that the interested party is a special purchaser the valuation report should clearly set out the value on that basis making it clear that this would be the best price obtainable.
-In the event that the Council is not minded to accept the special purchaser bid as it is considered to represent an Under Value the guidance section on Under Value applies.
+This provides, in part, that "In the event that the interested party is a special purchaser the valuation report should clearly set out the value on that basis making it clear that this would be the best price obtainable".